TwinFlame-Development/horoscopeAPI/README.rst

 Do you offer a subscription Horoscope API?
 ==============
 Yes -> The TwinFlame Horoscope API subscription allows developers to access and integrate TwinFlame’s daily horoscopes with other applications.
-The API retrieves daily horoscopes for a specific date.
+The API retrieves daily (or weekly) horoscopes for a specific date.
 The API has a rolling set of daily horoscopes.
 The available date range varies, but in general the current date +/- 7 days is available in the API.

 Subscription service horoscopes are written and reviewed by TwinFlame’s in-house astrologers and the content is copyrighted by TwinFlame Development, LLC.
 Subscription to the API allows you license to use the horoscopes in your applications.

 Interested in the subscription?
 Feel free to contact us at partnerships@twinflamedev.com

 API Endpoint
 ==========